J. Jonah Jameson (2002 film series character): Sam Raimi film series

 In 1998, Sony Pictures Entertainment acquired the film and television rights to Spider-Man also including 900 characters related to the character.
 It is perpetual provided that Sony releases a new Spider-Man film at least once every 5.75 years.
 The character was featured in a trilogy of live-action films directed by Sam Raimi with J. K. Simmons portraying the role of J. Jonah Jameson, with installments released from 2002 to 2007.
 The character served as a major source of comic relief throughout the series.
 Portrayed as a blustering, bombastic, obsessed, hyperactive man, this version of Jameson retains his dislike for Spider-Man and takes delight in anything that might discredit or defame him, but remains a good man at his core.
+Stan Lee was jealous upon learning of Simmons's casting that he had not been offered the role of the character he had based upon himself, but he ultimately approved of Simmons's performance.

+In other films
-In April 2014, Simmons expressed interest in reprising his role as J. Jonah Jameson in Marc Webb's The Amazing Spider-Man duology should the studio offer him the role.

-For The Amazing Spider-Man 2 (2014), a scene was written and storyboarded, but never filmed for Jameson.
-It would've had Jameson and Robbie Robertson appear in The Daily Bugle building during Spider-Man and Electro's final showdown, with the hero and villain crashing through the walls and wrecking the office, much to Jameson's loud disdain.
-While Jameson does not appear in the final film, it is shown that Peter Parker is working for him by providing him with photographs of Spider-Man, and that Jameson is still slandering him.
+In April 2014, Simmons expressed interest in reprising his role as J. Jonah Jameson in Marc Webb's The Amazing Spider-Man series should the studio offer him the role.
+For The Amazing Spider-Man 2 (2014), a scene was written and storyboarded but never filmed for Simmons to cameo as Jameson, seeing Jameson and Robbie Robertson appear in The Daily Bugle building during Spider-Man and Electro's final showdown, the hero and villain crashing through the walls and wrecking the office, much to Jameson's loud disdain.
+While Jameson does not physically appear in the final film, it is shown that Peter Parker is working for him by providing him with photographs of Spider-Man, and that Jameson is still slandering him via text messages and Tumblr.